Now DISCOUNTED FOR A LIMITED TIME from $97 to $9.99!

 Interval data is electricity, and occasionally gas, consumption data at closely spaced intervals, typically at 15, 30 or 60 minute intervals, showing the amount of energy consumed in each interval.
 And it’s absolute gold when it comes to identifying where there may be easy opportunities to reduce energy consumption.

 Watch the video below to see just how powerful it can be!

 Interval data may be free, but its in a horrible format

 You may be able to get interval data for your site for free.
 But it will most likely be in a format that you can’t make sense of.
 It will be in a massive spreadsheet or other file type and there won’t be any graphs or any guidance on how to make sense of the data.
+If you are in Australia it will probably be in the very hard to use NEM12 format.
 Then, once you’ve made sense of it, it won’t give you any guidance on how to identify and quantify the energy saving opportunities.